clojure/tools.reader/README.md

 * `read` throws an `ex-info` for almost every exception, whereas `clojure.lang.LispReader/read` throws a `ReaderException` wrapping the causing exception.
 * `read` is capable of reading `\x` escaped chars
 * `read` is capable of reading `Infinity` `+Infinity` `-Infinity` and `NaN` as per #CLJ-1074
-* `read` is capable of reading literal tags contaning periods, fixing #CLJ-1100
+* `read` is capable of reading literal tags containing periods, fixing #CLJ-1100
 * `clojure.tools.reader/read` adds additional line/column info to symbols, vectors and maps when possible
 * `read-line` has an additional arity with which is possible to specify the reader to read from